-- Pour the melted ingredients into the eggs and stir everything together until combined.
+- Pour the melted ingredients into the whisked eggs and stir everything together until combined.

 - Roughly chop up 120g of the pecans (saving 8 whole ones for later) and add these to the bowl along with the white chocolate chunks.
 Mix everything together.

-- Pour the mixture into the pastry case.
-Arrange the whole pecans on top around the edge.
+- Pour the mixture into the pastry case and arrange the whole pecans on top around the edge.

-- Bake for 20 minutes, then reduce the temperature to 140°C and bake for a further 15-20 minutes or until the filling has set on the outside but is still slightly wobbly in the middle.
-If you find that pastry case is browning too much, carefully place a piece of foil over the tin
+- Bake for 20 minutes at 160°C, then reduce the temperature to 140°C and bake for a further 15-20 minutes or until the filling has set on the outside but is still slightly wobbly in the middle.
+If you find that pastry is browning too much, carefully place a piece of foil over the tin.